 Insidious and ever present, the criminal element of our society continually becomes more sophisticated.
 New technology enhances law-breaking abilities, allowing for more specialized and complex crimes.
 In the Crime and Intelligence Analysis certificate program you will focus on skill development in collecting and analyzing crime data for the forecasting of future crime occurrences; developing target criminal profiles; documenting illicit relationships between people, organizations and events; and using statistical techniques to solve crime problems.

-Crime and Intelligence Analysis also identifies and correctly defines crime problems using intelligence information to create directed patrol or tactical action plans leading to an effective police response.
+The Program also identifies and correctly defines crime problems through the use of intelligence products to create directed patrol or tactical action plans that lead to an effective police response.